kyma-project/kyma/resources/cert-manager/README.md

 ## Troubleshooting

-One potential issue may occur while creating an Issuer or ClusterIssuer resources.
-It might result in failed calling webhook "webhook.cert-manager.io".
-A workaround that can be applied in this case is to delete both cert-manager's webhooks:
+One potential issue may occur while creating Issuer or ClusterIssuer resources.
+It might result in a failed call to the `webhook.cert-manager.io` webhook.
+A workaround for this is to delete these two `cert-manager`'s webhooks:

    ```bash
    $ kubectl delete mutatingwebhookconfiguration.admissionregistration.k8s.io cert-manager-webhook